 A couple of my favorite flour ratios for my blends are:

 - 2 cups sweet rice flour

 Brown Rice and Almond Flour Gluten Free Mix

 Different Bloggers, Different Blends

-In my reading, it is interesting to see the different percentages people use for their gluten-free flour blends.
+In my reading, it is interesting to see the different percentages people use for their gluten free flour mixes.

 Gluten-Free on a Shoestring breaks down gluten-free flour blends and provides recipes to create “mock” flour blends of some of the most popular blends on the market, like Better Batter and Cup 4 Cup.
 She has made easy to understand drawings showing the ratios of the different flours and starches in her blends.

 Cara at Fork and Beans has a super useful, easy to understand, breakdown of gluten-free flours and blend combination suggestions.
 In her beautiful post, she describes the most popular gluten free flours and their unique characteristics.
 I just wish I had found her sooner.